 Apart from the resources mentioned above, Atlantic.Net offers plenty:

 - Easy scalability

-- Daily backups (additional charges may apply)
+- Daily backup (additional charges may apply)

 - RAID-10 VPS storage – for proper functioning even when components don’t behave properly